 - Bariatric surgery can enhance fertility.
 Polycystic ovarian syndrome (PCOS) is a condition that impairs fertility and is often associated with obesity.
 Further, obese women are less likely to become pregnant spontaneously, and more likely to experience complications during pregnancy.
 Bariatric surgery and the ensuing weight loss have a positive effect on fertility, with numerous studies indicating a dramatic rise in the rate of fertility.

 - People who have had bariatric surgery often experience psychological benefits in addition to the physical.
-Overall quality of life is enhanced, with people who have undergone the surgery reporting better mobility, self-esteem, social interactions, and sexual function.
+The overall quality of life is enhanced, with people who have undergone the surgery reporting better mobility, self-esteem, social interactions, and sexual function.
 There’s also research to indicate that bariatric surgery can alleviate anxiety and depression.

 If it’s time for you to make a lifelong lifestyle shift, Garden State Bariatrics can help.
 An MBSAQIP accredited bariatric practice, we provide surgical and ongoing medical care to help patients reach their surgical, nutritional and lifelong goals.
 Passionate about our work and committed to our patients’ success, we will do everything possible to assist you in living your best life.